-Well, to a certain extent yes.
+Well, to a certain extent, yes.
 However, this isn’t that important since 96% of users, most probably, won’t return to your resource anyway.
 It’s not because they don’t like you – users just quickly forget what they have visited during the day.
-That’s why pop-ups improve odds that people will leave their data or become interested in your appealing offer.
+That’s why pop-ups improve the odds that people will leave their data or become interested in your appealing offer.

 Pop-up forms are similar to hooks.
 Their task is to hold users’ attention to a web resource as long as possible.
-Yet you should use them wisely remembering that a pop-up isn’t just a window with a button.
-Only the right combination of design, calls to action, and the understanding of interests and expectations of your visitors will make pop-ups effective.
+Yet you should use them wisely, remembering that a pop-up isn’t just a window with a button.
+Only the right combination of design, calls to action, and the understanding of the interests and expectations of your visitors will make pop-ups effective.

 Why are pop-ups ineffective in most cases?

-Even if pop-ups cause harm, it’s because marketers use them in a wrong way.
-Just recall how often have you seen really interesting offers on a website.
+Even if pop-ups cause harm, it’s because marketers use them in the wrong way.
+Just recall how often you have seen really interesting offers on a website.
 The offers that motivated you to continue and find out more about a product or service.
 They are rare, aren’t they?
 Can you recall a really appealing, juicy, and unique sales offer?
 Moreover, the one that is least like a hard sell?